 In this cycle of competitions ACLS invites proposals in the humanities and related social sciences that adopt an explicitly cross-cultural or comparative perspective.
-Projects may, for example, compare aspects of Chinese history and culture with those of other nations and civilizations, explore the interaction of these nations and civilizations, or engage in cross-cultural research on the relations among the diverse and shifting populations of China.
-Proposals are expected to be empirically grounded, theoretically informed, and methodologically explicit.
+Projects may, for example, compare aspects of Chinese history and culture with those of other nations and civilizations, explore the interaction of these nations and civilizations, or engage in cross-cultural research on the relations among the diverse and dynamic populations of China.
+Proposals should be empirically grounded, theoretically informed, and methodologically explicit.

 The program supports collaborative work of three types:

-- Planning Meetings: Grants up to $6,000 offer support for one-day meetings focused on topics selected by participants.
-These brainstorming sessions may lead to plans for workshops or conferences, but that is not required.
+- Planning Meetings: Grants up to $6,000 for one-day meetings to develop topics selected by participants.
+These brainstorming sessions may lead to workshops or conferences, but that is not required.

-- Workshops: Grants of $10,000 to $15,000 offer support for workshops designed to promote discussion and the exchange of ideas on newly available or inadequately researched data or texts in a collegial, seminar-like setting.
+- Workshops: Grants of $10,000 to $15,000 for workshops to promote discussion and the exchange of ideas on newly available or inadequately researched data or texts in a collegial, seminar-like setting.
 Workshops are not mini-conferences for presentation of formal papers describing work already completed.

-- Conferences: Grants up to $25,000 offer support for formal research conferences intended to present significant new research that will be published in a conference volume.
+- Conferences: Grants up to $25,000 for formal conferences for presentation of significant new research to be published in a conference volume.

-The program aims to promote interchange among scholars who may not otherwise have the opportunity to work together.
-Accordingly, proposals will not be supported for activities of scholars from one institution or that fall within an institution’s normal range of colloquia, symposia, or seminar series.
-The program will not support regularly scheduled meetings, conventions, or parts thereof.
-Proposals must include at least one scholar from Taiwan as a participant.
+The program promotes interchange among scholars who may not otherwise have the opportunity to work together.
+Accordingly, there will be no support for activities that include scholars from only one institution that fall within an institution’s normal range of colloquia, symposia, or seminar series, or that consist of regularly scheduled meetings, conventions, or parts thereof.
+Activities proposed must include at least one scholar from Taiwan.

 The principal organizer must be affiliated with a university or research institution and must hold a PhD.
-There are no restrictions as to citizenship of participants or location of the project.
+There are no restrictions as to the citizenship of participants or the location of the project.

-- Completed applications must be submitted through the ACLS Online Fellowship Application system no later than 9 p.m.
-Eastern Daylight Time, October 1, 2014
+- Completed applications must be submitted through the ACLS Online Fellowship Application system no later than 9 pm Eastern Standard Time, November 8, 2017

 - Applications must be completed and submitted online by the principal organizer.